Algorithmic Gaussianization through Sketching: Converting Data into Sub-gaussian Random Designs: Introduction

 In this work, we establish a framework for studying Algorithmic Gaussianization.
-Specifically, in our main result (Theorem~\ref{t:main}), we characterize the central limit behavior of a sum of i.i.d.~random vectors by bounding its total variation distance from the closest sub-gaussian random design.
-This approach can be used to show sub-gaussian properties for extremely sparse sketching transformations, including the so-called Leverage Score Sparsified (LESS) embeddings (Corollary \ref{c:less-embeddings}), whose time complexity matches that of other state-of-the-art techniques \cite{less-embeddings}.
-For these transformations, our result yields a sub-gaussian property known as the Hanson-Wright inequality \cite{rudelson2013hanson}, which is widely used to establish both asymptotic and non-asymptotic guarantees for statistical models.
-We illustrate the strength of our framework on several examples, including least squares (Theorem~\ref{t:main-app}), Lasso regression (Corollary~\ref{c:lasso}), and Randomized SVD (Corollary~\ref{c:rand-svd}).
-In particular, as a secondary result of independent interest, we show that the Gaussian approximation error formula \eqref{eq:ols-formula} for the sketched OLS estimator can be non-asymptotically extended to efficient sketches such as LESS~embeddings.
+Specifically, in our main result (Theorem~\ref{c:less-embeddings}), we characterize the total variation distance between a sketched data sample and the closest sub-gaussian random design.
+This approach can be used to show sub-gaussian properties for extremely sparse sketching transformations, including the so-called Leverage Score Sparsified (LESS) embeddings, whose time complexity matches that of other state-of-the-art techniques \citep{less-embeddings}.
+For these transformations, our result yields a sub-gaussian property known as the Hanson-Wright inequality \citep{rudelson2013hanson}, which is widely used to establish both asymptotic and non-asymptotic guarantees for statistical models.
+We also provide a matching lower bound (Theorem~\ref{t:lower}), which shows that some sketching methods, such as leverage score sampling, do not enjoy the same sub-gaussian properties.

+We illustrate the strength of our framework on several examples, including least squares (Theorem~\ref{t:main-app}), Lasso regression (Corollary~\ref{c:lasso}), and Randomized SVD (Corollary~\ref{c:rand-svd} in Appendix~\ref{s:examples}).
+In particular, as a second main result of independent interest, we show that the Gaussian approximation error formula \eqref{eq:ols-formula} for the sketched OLS estimator can be non-asymptotically extended to efficient sparse sketches such as LESS~embeddings.
 Namely, we show that for any $\A$ and $\b$, if $\S$ is a LESS embedding matrix, then the sketched OLS estimator satisfies:

 Here, $a\approx_{1+\epsilon}b$ denotes a $(1+\epsilon)$-approximation $b/(1+\epsilon)\leq a\leq(1+\epsilon)b$.
-This type of guarantee for sketched OLS is a first of its kind (outside of Gaussian embeddings), as prior work only showed upper bounds (with additional constant and logarithmic factors), e.g., of the form $\tilde O(d/n)\cdot L(\w^*)$ \cite{correcting-bias-journal}, or asymptotic results \cite{dobriban2019asymptotics}.
-Remarkably, we show empirically that for LESS embeddings the above approximation error estimate is extremely accurate, whereas for other popular sketching methods that are not covered by our theory (such as row subsampling and SRHT), the approximation error can be much more problem~dependent.
+This type of guarantee for sketched OLS is a first of its kind (outside of Gaussian embeddings), as prior work only showed upper bounds (with additional constant and logarithmic factors) of the form $\tilde O(d/n)\cdot L(\w^*)$ \citep[e.g., see][]{woodruff2014sketching}, or asymptotic results \citep{dobriban2019asymptotics}.
+Remarkably, we show empirically (Appendix \ref{s:experiments}) that for LESS embeddings the above approximation error estimate is extremely accurate, whereas for other popular sketching methods that are not covered by our theory (such as row sampling and SRHT), the approximation error can be much more problem~dependent.